TDSB INVESTIGATION SERIES - Part 1

 Take staffing, for example.
 The Ministry funds roles based on teacher salary equivalents — not the actual wages of specialized staff like librarians or educational assistants.

-"If the Ministry allocates funding for 200 positions, it’s based on the provincial teacher salary grid.
-But if you're hiring librarians, whose pay is higher, that money only covers around 180 librarians." — Aarts
+“If the Ministry allocates funding for 200 positions, it’s based on the provincial wage structure of 200 teachers.
+But if you need 200 librarians — whose pay is different — that money only covers around 180 librarians.” — Aarts

-The same problem applies to Early Childhood Educators, Special Education, and even maintenance and mental health staff.
+The same problem applies to Early Childhood Educators, Special Education, and maintenance and mental health staff.
 These shortfalls create structural deficits that compound year after year.
+When trustees attempt to shift resources to meet real needs, they are accused of overreach.

-Even more egregious: statutory employer contributions like CPP and EI are not fully funded by the Ministry.
-The board is legally obligated to pay them—but receives no proportional offset.
-A budget destined to fall short.
+Statutory employer contributions like CPP and EI are not fully funded by the Ministry.
+The board is legally obligated to pay them — but receives no proportional offset.
+A budget structurally destined to fall short.

 SECTION 3: DISCRETIONARY SPENDING — A RED HERRING?

-"Trustees are expected to do outreach, attend community forums, travel across wards, even grab food when meetings run until midnight.
-That $20 McDonald’s receipt gets scrutinized — while massive structural deficits go untouched." — Aarts
+“When meetings run until midnight, sometimes trustees make a food run.
+That $20 McDonald’s receipt gets scrutinized — while massive structural deficits go unaddressed.” — Aarts

 SECTION 4: TWO-TIERED EDUCATION, BY DESIGN

-"Ideally, every high school should offer robust, diverse programming locally.
-Parents shouldn’t have to send their kids across the city to access specialized options like STEM or arts.
-But right now, that’s exactly what’s happening." — Aarts
+“Ideally, every high school in Toronto should offer an equally strong education — so parents don’t feel they have to send their kids across the city to access diverse programs.” — Aarts

 SECTION 5: THE SCHOOL CLOSURE MORATORIUM — POLITICS OVER PRACTICALITY

 In 2018, the Ford government introduced a moratorium on school closures as a campaign promise to rural voters.
-That moratorium has never been lifted.
+That moratorium has never been lifted — despite having no basis in educational best practice or effective system management.

-At the TDSB, it means that 110 secondary schools are operating in a system that only needs 80-85.
-Schools with under 400 students can’t offer the full breadth of programming, and families seek alternatives.
-Yet the board is legally prohibited from right-sizing the system.
+At the TDSB, the consequences are significant.
+The board operates 110 secondary schools in a system that realistically needs 80 to 85.
+Schools with fewer than 400 students cannot offer a full breadth of programming, and families actively seek alternatives when a school is severely undersized.

 SECTION 6: WHAT COMES NEXT